Define entity forms and custom logic within the Dynamics 365 for Customer Engagement portal

-A data driven configuration to allow end users to add a form to collect data in the portal without the need for a developer to surface the form in the portal.
-Entity Forms are created in Dynamics 365 and then placed into webpages in the Portal or used in conjunction with Sub-Grids and Entity Lists to build out complete web applications.
-More information: Add a webpage to render a list of records.
+A data-driven configuration to allow end users to add a form to collect data in the portal without the need for a developer to surface the form in the portal, entity forms are created in Dynamics 365 for Customer Engagement and then placed into webpages in the portal or used in conjunction with subgrids and entity lists to build out complete web applications.
+More information: Add a webpage to render a list of records

 Add a form to your portal

-The Entity Form contains relationships to webpages and additional properties in order to control the initialization of the form within the portal.
-The relationship to Web Page allows dynamic retrieval of the form definition for a given page node within the website.
+The entity form contains relationships to webpages and additional properties to control the initialization of the form within the portal.
+The relationship to webpages allows dynamic retrieval of the form definition for a given page node within the website.

-To view existing Entity Forms or to create new Entity Forms navigate to Portals > Entity Forms
+To view existing entity forms or to create new entity forms, go to Portals > Entity Forms.

-When creating a new Entity Form the first step is to decide the Entity and Form Name that you will be rendering as well as the mode: Insert, Edit, or Read Only.
-The mode selected will determine if you are creating a new record from the portal, editing an existing record, or just displaying info about a record on the portal.
+When creating a new entity form, the first step is to decide the Entity and Form Name that you will be rendering, in addition to the mode: Insert, Edit, or Read Only.
+The mode selected will determine if you are creating a new record from the portal, editing an existing record, or just displaying information about a record on the portal.

-The Web Pages associated with the Entity Form can be viewed by clicking the Web Pages link listed in the Related navigation links in the leftmost menu.
+The webpages associated with the entity form can be viewed by selecting the Web Pages link listed in the Related navigation links in the leftmost menu.

-The various master pages used by the portal found in the Dynamics 365 portal installation directory contains declarations of the EntityForm server control.
-When rendering the Web Page containing either the Page (~/Pages/Page.aspx) page template or Full Page (~/Pages/FullPage.aspx) page template, the controls will determine if the Entity Form lookup contains a value then the form will be rendered.
+The various master pages used by the portal found in the Dynamics 365 for Customer Engagement portal installation directory contain declarations of the EntityForm server control.
+When rendering the webpage containing either the Page (~/Pages/Page.aspx) page template or Full Page (~/Pages/FullPage.aspx) page template, the controls will determine whether the entity form lookup contains a value, in which case the form will be rendered.